ibm-cloud-docs/EventStreams/using_rest_producer.md

 ## Producing messages conforming to a schema:
 {: #rest_producer_schema}

 The v2 endpoint of REST producer API also allows you to produce a message in a way that message key and value conform to a schema.
 You can specify different schemas for key and value.
 The serializer that is currently supported is `confluent` and the data type supported is `avro`.
-The schemas are created and stored in {{site.data.keyword.messagehub}} Schema Registry.
+The schemas are created and stored in the {{site.data.keyword.messagehub}} Schema Registry.
 For more details, see [{{site.data.keyword.messagehub}} Schema Registry](/docs/EventStreams?topic=ES_schema_registry).

 The following schema naming strategies are allowed: